September 2021: This chapter has been reviewed and updated throughout.

 - returning home under the influence of drugs / alcohol;

-- frequenting areas known for sex work;
+- are seen or known to be in areas known for sex work;

-- increasing secretiveness around behaviours; and
+- being increasingly secretive around behaviours; and

-- self-harm or significant changes in emotional wellbeing. ‘(Department for Education, 2017)
+- self-harm or significant changes in emotional wellbeing.

 It is important that all practitioners are aware of the issues of sexual exploitation and organised abuse.
 Adult care services should provide appropriate training sessions for staff (see Section 7, Training and Supervision).